w3f/polkadot-wiki/docs/general/decentralized-voices.md

 Please fill out
 [this application](https://docs.google.com/forms/d/e/1FAIpQLSeIFOhMfoqRoeYqr1c_-UeB2a6u0YEsi9CaNEEeUAXtN0oE3w/viewform)
-and we will respond shortly.
-Information requested includes the following:
+provided by Web3 Foundation.
+Information requested in the form includes the following:

 - The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} address to which you would like to have {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} delegated.
 This account must have a